evangboucher/DynaDoc/README.md

 Current Version: 0.0.1

 Quick Notes:
 1. DynaDoc is dependent on the AWS SDK and requires it through npm install.
+The AWS-SDK is massive, but if you are using DynamoDB then it will make sense to have the SDK.
+Hopefully, we can come up with a way to minimize this dependency.

 ## Getting started ##